Questions remain unanswered about UW-Madison pier that collapsed

-Kara Conrad was not surprised about the collapse Monday of a crowded swimming pier at Union Terrace.
+Kara Conrad was not surprised by the collapse Monday of a crowded swimming pier at Union Terrace.

 The UW-Madison senior from Egan, Minnesota, was on the pier Saturday afternoon during the Badgers football game, so there were few people sunbathing on the pier or swimming in Lake Mendota.